boxpositron/boxpositron/README.md

 # Welcome to my GitHub Page!

-I am a experienced software developer with over 10 years of experience in the field.
+I'm an experienced software developer with over 10 years of experience in the field.
 I have a diverse skill set, with expertise in various programming languages including:

 - JavaScript (Vanilla, React, VueJS)
 - Python